Remainder

 - Divisibility

-Is the number 728267 exactly divisible by 8? (the result is the integer, and/or remainder is zero) - Two numbers
+Is the number 728267 exactly divisible by 8? (i.e., does the division give an integer result with zero remainder?) - Two numbers

 One number is 79 more than the other.
 If we divide the larger number by the smaller one, we get the quotient five and the remainder 11.
 Determine both numbers. - Remainder one